-Step therapy
+Step Therapy

 Plan restrictions for certain formulary drugs may require that other drugs be tried first.
 The formulary designates drugs that may process under the pharmacy benefit without prior authorization if the member's pharmacy fill history with Molina shows other drugs have been tried for certain lengths of time.
 If the member has trialed certain drugs prior to joining Molina, documentation in the clinical record can serve to satisfy requirements when submitted to Molina for review.
-Drug samples from providers or manufacturers are not considered as meeting step therapy requirements or as justification for exception requests.
+Drug samples from providers or manufacturers aren't considered as meeting step therapy requirements or as justification for exception requests.

-Non-formulary medications
+Non-Formulary Medications

-Non-formulary medications may be considered for exception when formulary medications are not appropriate for a particular member or have proven ineffective.
+Non-formulary medications may be considered for exception when formulary medications aren't appropriate for a particular member, or have proven ineffective.
 Requests for formulary exceptions should be submitted using a PA form, which is available on the Molina website at MolinaHealthcare.com.
 Clinical evidence must be provided and is taken into account when evaluating the request to determine medical necessity.
-The use of manufacturer's samples of non-formulary or "Prior Authorization Required" medications does not override formulary requirements.
+The use of manufacturer's samples of non-formulary or "Prior Authorization Required" medications doesn't override formulary requirements.

-Generic substitution
+Generic Substitution